 - A description of the individual’s current symptoms should be reported.

-- Specific substantial limitations related to the injury should be listed, especially those that impact academic access , such as taking notes, copying material from a blackboard, reading standardized print, etc.
+Specific substantial limitations related to the injury should be listed, especially those that impact academic access , such as taking notes, using a computer, reading standardized print, etc.

 Additional documentation will be required if symptoms or residual side effects of the injury continue past the initial reported recovery time.